skipperTux/roeper.biz/pages/legal.en.md

 ### Trademarks

 Linux&reg; is the registered trademark of Linus Torvalds in the U.S. and other countries.
 The Linux Foundation&reg; is the registered trademark of the Linux Foundation in the United States and/or other countries.
 Microsoft&reg; and Windows&reg; are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-SAP and other SAP products and services mentioned herein as well as their respective logos are trademarks or registered trademarks of SAP SE (or an SAP affiliate company) in Germany and other countries.
 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
-Raspberry Pi is a trademark of the Raspberry Pi Foundation.<br/>
+Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+SAP and other SAP products and services mentioned herein as well as their respective logos are trademarks or registered trademarks of SAP SE (or an SAP affiliate company) in Germany and other countries.<br/>
 All other product names, logos and brands are in most cases also registered trademarks of the respective owners and as such are subject to legal regulations.

 The use of these names, logos and brands does not imply endorsement or association.